Wearable devices and your privacy

 - Use a password

-- Wearable devices often link to your smart phone, so it’s important to protect your phone with passwords, user authentication and other security features.
-Use strong passwords and don’t re-use the same password for different websites, accounts and devices or disclose these to others.
+- Wearable devices often link to your smart phone, so it is important to protect your phone with passwords, user authentication and other security features.
+Use strong passwords and do not re-use the same password for different websites, accounts and devices or disclose these to others.

 - Turn off your device

-- Control the amount of personal data collected by shutting down your device when you're not using it.
+- Control the amount of personal data collected by shutting down your device when you are not using it.

 - Accept updates

-- Update operating systems and apps to ensure you have the latest security features.
+- Update operating systems and apps to ensure that you have the latest security features.

 - Respect the privacy of others

-- Consider the potential implications of recording others—especially without their knowledge.
-Seek permission before sharing video of other people.
+- Consider the potential implications of recording others, especially without their knowledge.
+Seek permissions before sharing video of other people.

 - Ensure old devices are wiped of personal information

-- If you no longer need a device, ensure that all personal information is permanently removed before you throw it away.
+- If you no longer need a device, make sure that all personal information is permanently removed before you throw it away.
 Be aware that this may involve more than just resetting a device to factory settings.
 Check with the device manufacturer.
-In the event there is no method of wiping the device, you could destroy the memory chip.
+In the event that there is no method for wiping the device, you could destroy the memory chip.

 - Date modified: